HSSBoston/climappers/README.md

 ### Project Summary:

-The CliMappers team consists of six high school students, each with diverse interests, passions, and activities, but sharing a common concern: climate and climate change.
-With a shared skill set in Python coding, IoT development with Raspberry Pi, data mapping with Folium, and cloud storage, we are tackling climate issues and empowering our respective communities through four focused studies.
+The CliMappers is a team of six high school students.
+We have diverse interests and passions, but we do share common concerns: climate and climate change.
+We also share common technology skills such as Python coding, IoT development, data mapping, and cloud storage.
+Therefore, we tackle climate issues and empower our respective communities through four focused studies:

-The team worked on mapping birds and climate, creating a device that automates 24x7 sound-based observation of birds.
-This project aims to empower communities by providing valuable data and insights into bird activity in relation to climate conditions.
-Another study investigated the relationship between climate, drought, and terrain, visualizing data on maps to compare historical and recent climate conditions in regions like Washington State and Vancouver.
-This research helps to understand how similar terrains might exhibit similar drought patterns.

-Additionally, the team addressed drought issues in Massachusetts, impacting agriculture and forestry.
-We have developed a Raspberry Pi device to monitor soil and air dryness and a map application to visualize drought-related information, assisting farms in managing and mitigating drought effects.
-Lastly, we focused on heatstroke prevention among athletes, using common weather data to develop an algorithm predicting heat stroke risk.
-This project aims to visualize heat stroke risk on maps, ensuring the safety and well-being of high school athletes.
+(1) Heat stroke: Mapping heat risk for outdoor athletes, estimating heat risk, and making heat risk maps audible.

+(2) Bird conservation: Mapping bird observations in a smart mirror, and developing a portable bird activity and environment monitoring system.

+(3) Drought: Clustering drought-susceptible cities based on their climatology and geographical characteristics, analyzing climate changes in those cities, and mapping drought severity and climate classification.

+(4) Farming: Mapping regional weather information and building an in-situ soil monitoring device for farms to make informed decisions.

-Through these collaborative studies, the CliMappers team enhances the understanding of climate change impacts within our communities, promoting informed actions and solutions to mitigate these challenges in our own backyard.
+Through these collaborative studies, the CliMappers enhances the understanding of climate change impacts on our communities, promoting informed actions and solutions to mitigate these challenges in our own backyard.